imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

 the supported externs, as well as the architecture's standard metadata fields.
 We encourage you to take a look at it.

-## Step 1: Start the environment with the desired topology
+## Start the environment with the desired topology and run the sample solution

 The REPLICA controller should be started in the H
 The directory with this README also contains a skeleton P4 program,